-Here’s 10 tips for managing family home working over the coming weeks and months.
+Here’s our 10 tips for managing family home working over the coming weeks, updated for the January/February 2021 national lockdown.

-Nurseries and schools have now closed their doors to the majority of children in response to the Coronavirus pandemic so that we can all participate in reducing the spread of the virus and reduce the pressure on the NHS.
+Schools have again had to close their doors to the majority of children in response to the Coronavirus pandemic so that we can all participate in reducing the spread of the virus and reduce the pressure on the NHS.

 Most of us will also have work commitments to fulfil.
 The prospect of combining work and supervising a remote school day with childcare is quite overwhelming for most parents.